NeodymiumPhish/NeodymiumPhish.github.io/_posts/2021-3-19-BlueTeamLabs-Malicious-PowerShell-Analysis.md

 ![](images/BTLO_PowerShell_1/powershell3.png)

 This looks messy.
 At first glance, we can see this is a single-line script which utilizes semi-colons to keep from needing to create new lines.
-Since a new line has the same effect as a semi-colon, likes conduct a find and replace.
+Since a new line has the same effect as a semi-colon, let's conduct a find and replace.
 In Atom, the simple way to do this is with a regex rule to insert a `\n`, then select `Replace all`.

 ![](images/BTLO_PowerShell_1/powershell4.png)